zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter2.md

 1. The first two steps are already there from the previous exercise.
 2. Run a loop over the RR interval time series, beginning with RR interval number 21 and ending 20 intervals before the last one.
 3. Identify the anchor points, where the RR interval is longer than the preceding RR interval.
 4. For each anchor point, append the corresponding row to the large matrix.
+(Use brackets if you calculate index values!)
 5. What is the size of the matrix?
 Employ ```dim``` for this.

 `@hint`